Elbow, Hand, & Wrist

-You may not realize how important your hand, wrist, and elbow are until you suffer an injury or develop a condition that causes you pain that limits your ability to work, perform your daily activities at home, or stops you from participating in sports.
+You may not realize how important your hand, wrist, and elbow are until you suffer an injury or develop a condition that causes you pain that limits your ability to work, perform your daily activities at home, or stop you from participating in sports.
 Fortunately, we can help resolve the pain and disability and get you back to doing these activities.

 Here are the more common issues that can affect the hand, wrist, and elbow:

-- Arthritis.
 There are different types of arthritis that can affect the joints in the elbow, wrist, and hand.
 Typically there is pain, inflammation, and stiffness.
 Osteoarthritis is the most common kind of arthritis and occurs when the cartilage at the ends of bones wears away and bone rubs against bone.
-The goal of a physical therapy program is to reduce pain, increase the range of motion, strengthen the muscles that support an arthritic joint to keep you mobile.
+The goal of a physical therapy program is to reduce pain, increase the range of motion, and strengthen the muscles that support an arthritic joint to keep you mobile.